agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 | :---: | :---: |
 | ![a](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice25/number_of_agents.pdf.p0.png) | ![b](testing-20170816-5c3a824-hice/test/run-hi-ce-comparison.sh.output.hice75/number_of_agents.pdf.p0.png) |

 We also find significant and interesting differences in the two populations with respect to the auction participation rate over time.
-In HC75 the participation rate starts at ~65% and steadily increases and settles at ~80%, following a similat increasing in the number of HC agents that have higher participation rates than HP agents.
+In HC75 the participation rate starts at ~65% and steadily increases and settles at ~80%.
+This is due to a corresponding increase in the number of HC agents, who tend to participate more than HP agents.
 In contrast, in HC25 the initial participation rate is significantly lower at ~45%.
 Moreover it drops sharply to well below half that in the first few rounds, before gradually climbing back to the initial level, driven predominantly by HP landholders gradually getting more involved.
-At around round 10, the total participation rate for HC75 is ~5 times that of HC25 and by 30 rounds the difference is still ~2 times.
+At around round 10, the total participation rate for HC75 is five times that of HC25, and by 30 rounds it is twice that of HC25.

 | HC25: participation over time | HC75: participation over time |
 | :---: | :---: |